Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/README.md

 Part deformation can be checked by probe or scanner, here we use the probe as an example:

 When the probe hits part along the Z direction, we can get the Z distance of the destining point, as the  X, Y value defined earlier, we write point 1's X, Y, Z value to the txt file.
-We plan to check 20 points in this step.
+We plan to check 20 points in this step, the point file was stored in CNC controller in txt or .NC format.

 <br/>